Associate Teaching Professor

 Office: 201-G MCKB

-Dr. Cowan is passionate about fostering educator, leader, and educational systems effectiveness.
+Dr. Cowan is passionate about fostering within prospective educator, leaders, and educational systems effectiveness and efficiencies.
 He enjoys working with leaders, teachers, and learners to implement best practices to increase student learning and teacher effectiveness.

 Dr. Cowan's research interests stem from his 30-year career and work with K-12 school systems.
 He is particularly interested in research that focuses on the study of influences impacting administrative decision-making processes and the evaluation of results-based initiatives targeted to improve systemic effectiveness of students, educators, educational organizations and systems.